Skip to main content

 Error response body

-All error responses return a JSON body.
+All error responses return a JSON body with success: false.
 The structure varies by error type.

 Validation error (422)